 This is especially useful in families where several people share one television.
 Personalized profiles let each viewer see the content that matters to them, without overloaded menus or endless recommendation feeds.

 As a result, the TV becomes a natural part of the room rather than the technical center of it.
-This is exactly what modern minimalism is about: maximum capability with minimum visual noise.
+This is exactly what modern minimalism is about: maximum capability with minimum visual noise, an aesthetic TV wall, and technology that works quietly in the background.